Heavenly Homemakers

 Why should I spend more money on a blender, bite the bullet, and buy a Blendtec?

-In so many ways, my Blendtec makes my cooking and baking effortless.
+In so many ways, my Blendtec makes my cooking and baking so much easier.
 It is extremely high powered, which is reflected in the price.
 A $25 blender gives only $25 of effort (and in my experience, lasts less than one year in my kitchen).
 The Blendtec, though much higher in price, comes with a warranty and is so high powered that it turns frozen fruit into liquid in just seconds.
 Unbelievable!

 I highly recommend saving up and investing in a Blendtec.
 Oh the time and energy you’ll save!
 I acquired a Blendtec several years ago, and it is still going strong.
 So my larger money investment has already saved me $25 many times over and will continue to save me for years to come!